Hot Dog Stand Methodology

 - Team attribution and pitcher role can be derived from available Statcast context and may not perfectly describe opener or bulk-relief usage.

-- Getting Cooked is a raw premium damage-rate companion and should be read with sample size in mind.
+- Getting Cooked is a rate score and should be read with sample size in mind.